 - Enable secure authentication for all devices, networks and service platforms associated with an IoT Service.

 - Offer data encryption services to IoT service providers to ensure high communication integrity and increase network resilience.

 - Deploy private networks to support various IoT networks.
 These can be developed using Layer Two Tunnelling Protocol (L2TP) and secured with Internet Protocol Security (IPsec) as illustrated below:

 Telecom players have both an exciting and complex time ahead.
 On the one hand, the industry is undergoing major transformations, resulting in new revenue opportunities and value streams.
 On the other hand, an increased presence of new assets (such as IoT devices) and increased pressure on the old communication protocols enlarges the defense perimeter every telco needs to create.

-Ultimately, to protect your networks against the pervasive cybersecurity threats in the telecom industry, you will need to switch from reactive security to proactive – one that relies on extensive monitoring and has predictive capabilities, powered by advanced analytics and AI.
+Ultimately, to have strong and reliable telecom security mechanisms, you will need to switch from reactive security to proactive – one that relies on extensive monitoring and has predictive capabilities, powered by advanced analytics and AI.
 Conduct proper risk assessments for current systems, decentralize and automate the core security requirements with appropriate tools and run even deeper assessments for emerging technologies such as IoT, 5G, and NFV among others.